 Using Artificial Intelligence to Forecast Suicide

-Members of the armed forces and young people in the United States all have one thing in common: they think about committing suicide, or try it, more often than the general public.
+Members of the armed forces and young people in the United States have something in common: They think about suicide, or try it, more often than the general public.

-Suicide is the second most common cause of death for those ages 15-34, after accidental injury, and third among those ages 10-14, according to the Center for Disease Control and Prevention.
-There were just over 44,000 suicide deaths in 2015 – the tenth leading cause of death overall in the U.S. And for every suicide death, there may be up to 100-200 attempts.
+Suicide is the second most common cause of death for those ages 15-34, after accidental injury, and third among those ages 10-14, according to the Centers for Disease Control and Prevention.
+There were just over 44,000 suicide deaths in 2015, making it the 10th leading cause of death overall in the U.S. And for every suicide death, there may be up to 100-200 attempts.

 Suicide is a major concern for the military, which has spent millions of dollars for training and research to combat what has become an ongoing problem.

-But what if by using a combination of social science and artificial intelligence, we could learn to identify whether someone is becoming a suicide risk by predicting when they are thinking about it?
+But what if through a combination of social science and artificial intelligence, we could predict when someone is thinking about suicide?
 That is what a new group at the University of Southern California is trying to do.

-Rice and his co-director, Milind Tambe, an engineering and computer science professor at USC, founded CAIS in 2016 to share ideas about how artificial intelligence can be used “to help solve the most difficult social problems facing our world.”
+Rice and his co-director, Milind Tambe, an engineering and computer science professor, founded CAIS in 2016 to share ideas about how artificial intelligence can be used “to help solve the most difficult social problems facing our world.”

 One of the 'Grand Challenges'